mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 **Disable Proton**
 Do not use Proton on Linux, it will not work.
 If you did, you'll have to [Delete dotnet folder](#delete-dotnet-folder) after disabling Proton for tModLoader.

+**Check launch.log**
+Open up `launch.log` found in the [logs folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#logs).
+If the word "FAudio" shows up in your log, you might want to try the [IAudioClient-workaround.zip](https://github.com/tModLoader/tModLoader/issues/2863#issuecomment-1221975856)

+### NoSuitableGraphicsDeviceException: Could not find d3dcompiler_47.dll
+If you are on Windows 7, you'll need to install the [directX package from Microsoft](https://support.microsoft.com/en-us/topic/update-for-the-d3dcompiler-47-dll-component-on-windows-server-2012-windows-7-and-windows-server-2008-r2-769c6690-ed30-4dee-8bf8-dfa30e2f8088).
+Restart your computer after running and finishing the installer.

 ### Multiple extensions for asset
 This is caused by an incompatible resource pack.
 Currently some resource packs are incompatible with tModLoader.
 To fix this, open up `\Documents\My Games\Terraria\tModLoader\config.json` in a text editor, find the "ResourcePacks" section, then change all `true` to `false`, save the file.
 Now tModLoader should launch again.